 After which, we received helpful follow-up emails prompting the next steps of connecting our website, and checking if we have questions.

-Which leads to our next point – every Kinsta plan also includes at least one free site migration from a current host that is handled by their team of experts (though note, a migration is only included in the Standard plan if you pay annually).
+Which leads to our next point – every Kinsta plan also includes at least one free site migration from a current host that is handled by their team of experts.

 Leaving such a critical task to the pros obviously is much less of a headache than trying to do a manual migration (which you also have the option to do, with Kinsta’s support).
 You won’t incur any downtime – simply request a migration from your dashboard.
 You’ll then be alerted once the migration process is complete so you can verify everything is running butter-smooth.

 Whilst it doesn’t offer a free trial, Kinsta does offer a 30-day money back guarantee (which we quite honestly prefer) to really give time to users to get a feel for the ropes.
 There are several membership tiers (more on that later) but we liked the way plans were spelled out clearly.

 Kinsta offers plenty of tools to keep your site safe and secure.

 What’s even better – backups are excluded from your total disk space usage to give you as much space as possible!